Halpern Acceleration of the Inexact Proximal Point Method of Rockafellar: Accelerated inexact augmented Lagrangian method

 Based on Proposition~\ref{prop4.1}, by considering different choices of the sequence $\{c_k\}$, we can further establish the convergence rate and iteration complexity of the accelerated inexact augmented Lagrangian method.
 The corresponding results are summarized in the following theorem.

-\begin{theorem} Suppose the solution set to Problem (D) is nonempty, and let the accelerated augmented Lagrange method (\ref{eqAlg}) be executed in which $\varepsilon_k$ is defined by (\ref{eqeRule}), and $\{x^k\}\subseteq C$ and $\{y^k \}\subset \mathbb R^m_+$ are generated sequences. \begin{itemize} \item[{\rm (1)}]If $c_k$ is a sequence of increasing positive parameters with $c_0>0$, then
+\begin{theorem} Suppose the solution set to Problem (D) is nonempty, and let the accelerated augmented Lagrangian method (\ref{eqAlg}) be executed in which $\varepsilon_k$ is defined by (\ref{eqeRule}), and $\{x^k\}\subseteq C$ and $\{y^k \}\subset \mathbb R^m_+$ are generated sequences. \begin{itemize}[leftmargin=2em] \item[{\rm (1)}] If $c_k$ is a sequence of increasing positive parameters with $c_0>0$, then

-\item[{\rm (2)}]If $c_k=c_0(k+1)$ with $c_0>0$, then
+\item[{\rm (2)}] If $c_k=c_0(k+1)$ with $c_0>0$, then

 \end{itemize} where $\Delta_0$ is a constant (\ref{eqdelta0}). \end{theorem}

 \begin{proof} From (\ref{R4.13a}), we have for $i=1,\ldots,m$ that

 which is just (\ref{R4.13aconCom}).
 From (\ref{R4.14a}) and (\ref{eqeRule}), we have that